carolinelile/DE_Zoomcamp_Final_Project/README.md

 Citi Bike is New York City and Jersey City's bike share system and one of the largest and most popular in the United States.
 Launched in May 2013, Citi Bike quickly became an integral part of the cities’ transportation infrastructure.
 By 2019 and 2020, the system saw significant expansion, with thousands of new docking stations added across various neighborhoods.
 These two years marked a period of rapid growth and changing ridership habits, shaped by new ways people chose to get around the city and the sudden impact of the COVID-19 pandemic in 2020.

-Analyzing Citi Bike data from this period provides valuable insights into how people moved through the city, how ridership fluctuated across seasons, how station usage evolved, and how different age groups and customer types engaged with the service.
+Analyzing Citi Bike data from this period provides valuable insights into how people moved through the city, how ridership fluctuated across seasons, how station usage evolved, and how different age, gender groups and customer types engaged with the service.

 ---